Kangaa/SCI499/notebooks/SIR_Sim_notes.md

 If we are working in discrete time, these probabilities are all we need to specify the dynamics of the system.
 At each time step, a random process decides which event will occur according to p__ and p__.

-in continuous time, however, the length of each time stem, \delta t, is also random, and we need to specify how it will be realised.
-Information about time between and probability of events can simultaneously be encoded in Rates.
+in continuous time, however, the length of each time step, \delta t, is also random, and we need to specify how it will be realised.
+To do this we note without proof the the length of time between events will be exponentially distributed.
+We can then define the 'holding time', Ti ~ Exponenial(q_i), as the time (on average 1/q_i units) that a CTMC starting in state i stays in i before transitioning to some different state j.

-For each state transition, we can define the rate at which that transition occurs.
+q